sajen-k/website_map_covid-19/README.md

-# IBM Hack Challenge 2020 Public Transport Managnment
-a website for showing safer and secure route
+# a website for showing route from A to B with COVID-19 in india